adaptris/interlok-docs/docs/pages/advanced/advanced-scripting.md

 ### ScriptingService (scripting-service)

 This service takes a file and executes it.
-Using JavaScript works out of the box with [interlok-core](https://github.com/adaptris/interlok-core) but JRuby needs [interlok-jruby](https://github.com/adaptris/interlok-jruby).
+Using JavaScript works out of the box with [interlok-core](https://github.com/adaptris/interlok-core) via the Oracle Nashorn engine but other JSR223 scripting languges will require additional jars.

 ```xml
 <scripting-service>